iblowmymind/dwarf/readme.md

 floppy will be loaded in read-only mode, rejecting any attempts to modify the diskette.
 Legacy floppy images are always forced to be loaded in read-only mode.
 The _Eject_ button removes the floppy, overwriting the floppy image with the new content if the floppy was modified.

+On macOS platforms, the button bar is replaced with a native macOS menu bar implementation.
+All of the features of the button bar are available under the Engine (which includes Start and Stop) and Floppy (which includes insert/eject floppy, the R/O toggle and the currently inserted floppy file name, if any) menu bar items.

 ##### Keyboard

 The keyboard mapping can be freely defined through a mapping file, however providing a sensible fallback (at least if you have a german keyboard) if no file is specified.

-The probably most interesting information is about the special Xerox command keys not available on modern PCs, which are mapped to keyboard keys by default resp. additionally by the sample mapping file `kbd_linux_de_DE.map` as follows:
+Probably the most interesting information is about the special Xerox command keys not being available on modern PCs, which are mapped to keyboard keys by default resp. additionally by the sample mapping file `kbd_linux_de_DE.map` as follows:

 Xerox key|builtin default|kbd_linux_de_DE.map